adriaandotcom/frontend-boilerplate-webpack-es6-scss-autoprefixer/README.md

 git clone https://github.com/adriaanvanrossum/frontend-boilerplate-webpack-es6-scss-autoprefixer.git boilerplate && cd "$_"
 ```

-The install the modules with `npm install` && run the code with `npm start`!
+The install the modules with `npm install` and run the code with `npm start`!

 When you are done and want to compile the results to `dist`, you type